-In the six months ended June 30, 2020, we recognized a debt extinguishment loss of approximately \$3.9 million resulting from the difference between the face value principal repayments and corresponding non-installment payments of the interest thereon, of the respective convertible notes, and the fair value of the shares of our common stock issued upon conversion of such convertible notes, with such fair value measured as the respective issue date closing quoted price per share of our common stock.
-In the corresponding prior year period, during the six months ended June 30, 2019, we recognized a debt extinguishment loss of approximately \$0.3 million, resulting from the difference between the face value principal repayments and corresponding non-installment payments of the interest thereon, with respect to our Senior Secured Convertible Note issued December 27, 2018, and the fair value of the shares of our common stock issued upon conversion of such convertible note, with such fair value measured as the respective issue date closing quoted price per share of our common stock.
-See Note 10 of our unaudited condensed consolidated financial statements for a further discussion of our convertible notes.
+In the nine months ended September 30, 2020, a debt extinguishment loss of approximately \$4.6 million was recognized in connection with the convertible notes, with such loss resulting from the difference between: the face value principal repayments and the corresponding payments of the interest thereon; as compared to the fair value of the shares of our common stock issued upon conversion of such convertible notes, with such fair value measured as the respective issue date closing quoted price per share of our common stock.

+In the prior year period of nine months ended September 30, 2019, a debt extinguishment loss of approximately \$0.7 million was recognized in connection with the Senior Secured Convertible Note issued December 27, 2018, with such loss resulting from the difference between the face value principal repayments and corresponding payments of the interest thereon; as comparted to the fair value of the shares of our common stock issued upon conversion of such convertible note, with such fair value measured as the respective issue date closing quoted price per share of our common stock.
+See Note 8 of our unaudited condensed consolidated financial statements for a further discussion of our convertible notes.